 Listening Instead of Just Hearing

 Although you may have other things on your mind, being tuned in to what your child is saying is a great way to establish a relationship that is built on strong communication.
-As pre-schoolers, kids have a lot to say about what happened at school.
-Be sure to build on their comments with questions, praise and words of wisdom.
+As preschoolers, kids have a lot to say about what happened at school.
+Be sure to build on their comments with questions, praise, and words of wisdom.
 If you start young, it’s much more likely that your child will come to you for advice when he or she is a teenager.
-Two things happen when you aren’t really listening.
+When you listen to your kids, you can detect if they have trouble communicating, like having inconsistent speech, making frequent phonological errors, or stuttering.
+Listening to them can reveal issues like these quickly so you can seek aac speech therapy or other appropriate treatment options.
+In fact, two things happen when you aren’t really listening.
 You miss the opportunity to teach your child, and your child learns that you don’t really listen, so there’s not much point in communicating.

 Punishment that Fits the Crime